josematoswork/swagger-angular-generator/README.md

    The http methods are grouped to services based on the tags, i.e. if two methods have tag "order", both will be generated inside Order.ts
 1. `get` and `delete` methods do not contain `body`
-1. swagger file should contain values for the keys `host` and `basePath` so that each generated service method can contain a link to the swagger UI method reference, e.g. `http://example.com/swagger/swagger-ui.html#!/Order/Order`
 1. `definitions` section in swagger file does not contain types with inline definitions, i.e. only named subtypes work

-#### Usage of NGRX modules

-## Development

-- at least Node.js 8 is needed
-- this project was initially based on swagger-angular-generator (https://github.com/jnwltr/swagger-angular-generator), so it could not exist without the initial help of Jan Walter

-### _Pull requests are welcome!_

-Please do the following before making a PR:

-1. Build the app and regenerate testing files via `npm run build`.
-1. Check test pass via `npm test`.
-1. Check files lint via `npm run lint`.